 5. City Department and Public Agency Comments

-The Public Works Department reviewed the proposal and provided a memo which is included as Attachment D.
+The Public Works Department reviewed the proposal and provided a memo which included with the Staff Report as Attachment D.

 The Salem Building and Safety Division reviewed the proposal and indicated no concerns.